maciejzgadzaj/commerce_ingenico/README.md

  - _e-Commerce_ gateway provides multilingual support, with any off-site pages (including _3-D Secure_) being rendered in the language selected by the merchant in the gateway configuration.

+## Known issues

+ - The _Authorize only_ transaction mode is not yet supported by _Drupal Commerce_ for off-site payment gateways, therefore _e-Commerce_ gateway works only in the _Authorize and capture_ mode.
+There is a [pull request](https://github.com/drupalcommerce/commerce/pull/595) waiting to be merged into Drupal Commerce that will fix the issue.

+ - It is not yet possible to create and use credit card aliases with e-Commerce gateway, as it is not supported by Drupal Commerce yet.
+See relevant d.o. issue [Allow offsite payment gateways to create and use payment methods](https://www.drupal.org/node/2838380) for more information.

+ - When adding a new payment for orders created from the admin UI using a credit card that supports 3-D Secure, the return from the 3-D Secure pages fails.
+There is a [pull request](https://github.com/drupalcommerce/commerce/pull/601) waiting to be merged into Drupal Commerce that will fix the issue.

 ## Installation

 ### Configure Ingenico

  - Log in with your Ingenico merchant account to the [test or prod environment](https://payment-services.ingenico.com/int/en/login) (depending which one you want to configure)

+ - Make sure your test account is [properly configured and activated](https://payment-services.ingenico.com/int/en/ogone/support/guides/user%20guides/test-account-creation/configure-account)

+ - In _**Configuration > Account > Your options**_ you should have at least the following options activated:

+   - _Fraud detection module (FDM)_
+   - _D3D (Direct Link 3D)_
+   - _DirectLink (new payments)_
+   - _Partial maintenance_
+   - _Alias Manager_
+   - _Refunds_
+   - _User Manager up to 5 users_

+   You might need to contact Ingenico's <a href="mailto:support@ogone.com">Customer Care</a> team to activate some of them.

- - In _**Configuration > Users**_: create a special API user that will be used for the  API calls by Drupal - click on the _New user_ button, enter required details, and select the _Special user for API (no access to admin)_ checkbox.
+ - In _**Configuration > Users**_: create a special API user that will be used for the  API calls by Drupal - click on the _New user_ button, enter required details, select _Admin_ profile and check the _Special user for API (no access to admin)_ checkbox.

  - In _**Configuration > Technical information**_: